-Editor’s note: Two years ago one of our writers had a wonderful chat with Paul Walker, a passionate gearhead, during which he discussed his favorite cars.
-With Furious 7 about to hit theaters, now seemed as good a time as any to resurface it.
+Editor’s note: Three-and-a-half years ago, one of our writers had a wonderful chat with Paul Walker, a passionate gearhead, during which he discussed his favorite cars.
+As today is the third anniversary of his tragic death, now seemed as good a time as any to resurface it.
 R.I.P., Paul.

 I really like the Ford Escort rally car that I’m driving in the new movie.
 It’s really revered here in the UK on the rally circuit.
 It wasn’t one that I was really all that hip to.
 I have no idea how it will be received.
 It’s like Smurf blue.

 BMW 74 2002 Touring is the pride of my collection.
 It’s a rare configuration anywhere, but especially in the States.
 What the Mini is to Cooper, the 2002 is to BMW.
 It’s the car that ultimately led to the M3.
 It’s got a cool, throaty sound to it.
 It’s just a four cylinder.
 It’s not fast by any stretch.
 It’s got 160 horsepower, so it was a big deal in Europe.